 - Under MIPS, the Centers for Medicare and Medicaid Services evaluates physician performance in four weighted categories.

-CMS will not count performance on the cost category for 2017 reporting.
+CMS began counting performance on the cost category for 2018 reporting.

 Using the IRIS Registry to Report MIPS

 The IRIS Registry supports reporting for each of the three weighted categories.
 Important note: The IRIS Registry will automatically submit MIPS data at the group level unless you ask us report at the individual eligible clinician level.
 If your practice reports at the group level for one category, it must do so for all MIPS categories.

 |Enter data in the IRIS Registry web portal